Konamiman/Nextor/docker/README.md

 the wrapper exists.
 It defaults to `unknown` if omitted.

-The build is fully reproducible from source: it downloads pinned Nestor80 releases and the SDCC tarball, compiles `mknexrom` from `buildtools/sources`, and builds all six kernel base files via `make -C source/kernel everything`.
+The build is fully reproducible from source: it downloads pinned Nestor80 releases (per target arch), installs SDCC 4.2.0 from Debian's apt, compiles `mknexrom` from `buildtools/sources`, and builds all six kernel base files via `make -C source/kernel everything`.

 ### Build arguments